 Why do you need a logline?

-- Creating a logline is a crucial first step in planning your screenplay.
-The logline is a tool you can use when writing and revising your script to keep you focused.
+- Creating a logline is a crucial first step in planning your story.
+The logline is a tool you can use when writing and revising your story to keep you focused.

-- You will need a logline to sell your screenplay.
+- You will need a logline to sell your story to "Hollywood".

 Five Tips for Writing Your Logline: